tpemartin/113-1-R/Lecture-notes/05-tidy-variable-class2-en.md

   - an ordered factor is a categorical variable with a specific order.

-### Exercise
+### Exercise 2

-`survey`裡哪些變數應該要是factor class? 那些變數應該是ordered factor class? 該如何要求ChatGPT得到 「將它們轉換成factor/ordered factor class的程式碼」?
+In `tidy_survey1`, which variables should be factor class?
+Which variables should be ordered factor class?
+How to ask ChatGPT to get the code to "convert them into factor/ordered factor class"?

 <details>